The Stammheim Missal

 Illumination: twelve full-page miniatures, three richly decorated incipits, two half-page decorative initials, twenty-nine pages with architectural frames, thirty-seven large and hundreds of smaller initials in gold, twelve calendar pages with illuminations, glimmering gold on all pages, shining silver, intensely brilliant colours

 Binding: bright leather binding with rich blind embossing and brass clasps

 Commentary Volume for the Facsimile Edition by Elizabeth Teviotdale / Christine Sciacca / Nancy Turner / Kristen Collins / Gerhard Lutz

 The facsimile edition has been published under the great patronage of His Excellency, the Most Reverend Bishop Dr Heiner Wilmer SCJ, Bishop of Hildesheim.

-The facsimile edition will be published in February 2020.
+The facsimile edition will be published in the spring of 2020.

 Enjoy Viewing 10 Sample Pages:

 The excerpt from the Stammheim Missal reproduced here shows folios 114r-118v.